underscoreio/underscoreio/src/html/_drafts/designing-error-handling.md

 `Either` allows us to store any type we want as the error case.
 Thus we could meet our goals with `Either`, but in practice I prefer not to use it.
 The reason being it is cumbersome to use.
 Whenever you `flatMap` on an `Either` you have to decide which of the left and right cases is considered that success case (the so-called left and right projections).
 This is tedious and, since the right case is always considered the succesful case, only serves to introduce bugs[^bugs].

 [^bugs]: Admittedly this is no a common source of bugs.
-However, as a leftie I sometimes get my right and left mixed up and it is conceivable this *is* the kind of mistake I could make.
+However, I sometimes get my right and left mixed up (I'm left-handed) and this *is* the kind of mistake I could make.

 My preferred choice is Scalaz's `\/` type, which is *right-biased*.
 This means it always considers the right hand to be the successful case for `flatMap` and `map`.
 It's much more convenient to use than `Either` and can be used as a drop-in replacement for it.